kailash-manasarovar/statement/docs/timeline/2025/february.md

 - It's what porn does to them, isn't it.
 - Idiots.
 - It is ironic though.
+- I mostly gave as good as I got... a lifetime of practice.
+- And whenever I faltered, Someone/someone else stepped in to help me.
 - Let the fatberg release.

 ![Fatberg of North London](../../content/images/fatberg-of-north-london.png)